romgenie/tic-tak-toe-2/docs/data_card.md

 ## Schema

 See schema JSON files under each export directory (schema/*.schema.json).
+Schemas include a `$schema` field and are versioned implicitly via the `dataset_version` field in the export manifest.

 ## Splits